Member since 2010

 From £58.79 pppn for a 7 night stay, to £84.50 pppn for a 1 night stay

 Stay in a Classic Double room and receive:

-- Receive a complimentary room upgrade on arrival (subject to availability)
+- Receive a complimentary room upgrade on arrival (subject to availability on arrival)

 - Full English breakfast for two daily

 - Complimentary bottle of house wine when dining on additional evenings (3 courses)